Effects of Resolution and Local Stability on Galactic Disks: I. Multiple Spiral Mode Formation via Swing Amplification: Results

 In Figure \ref{fig:fmap1}, we visualize the time evolution of Fourier modes and $\Fsum$.
 The range of each Fourier amplitude varies greatly among the models, so the color scale is fixed from $1\%$ to $15\%$ for all models in the color bar to ensure that the same amplitude is indicated by the same color.
 We choose 15$\%$ as the upper limit because the spiral amplitudes of different modes do not exceed this level, as shown in Figure~\ref{fig:comparison_grid}.
 Each column is labeled with the names of the r2 models, and each row displays different Fourier modes (from 1 to 6) as well as $\Fsum$ in the bottom row.

 Overall, the more gravitationally unstable models experience more active spiral arm formation over time.
 The spiral structure originates with a larger number of arms in the outer region and transitions to fewer arms toward the center.
 Model r2c14 begins forming spiral arms at around $2R_d$ in the $m=5$ and $m=6$ modes at approximately 0.5 Gyr, and these arms partially propagate both inward and outward.
 The growth in the $m=4$ mode starts at around $0.75 \Gyr$ at smaller radii than the $m=5$ and $m=6$ modes.
 Its epicenter eventually decays and becomes dominant in the central region ($1R_d$) after 1.5 Gyr, at which point the $m=2$ bar mode becomes dominant.
-The $m=3$ mode is focused centrally within $1 \kpc$, though it occasionally contributes to the outer spiral arms before 1.5 Gyr.
+The $ m=3 $ mode is concentrated in the central few kpc, though it occasionally contributes to the outer spiral arms before 1.5 Gyr.
 Spiral arms in multiple modes become weakened after the active formation transitions to the bar mode at around 1.5 Gyr.

 In general, spiral arms driven by local instabilities are faint and recur throughout the evolution, with modes and their radii decreasing from higher to lower values over time.
 The cascading pattern in the Fourier modes with an inward-drifting epicenter is more evident in model r2c16.
 Because model r2c16 is marginally unstable and does not form a bar until the end of its evolution, we can observe the gradual evolution of each spiral mode.
 Notably, repetitive spiral formation with similar strength in the $m=6$ mode is clearly visible.
 The $m=3$ mode exhibits predominant growth in the central region, which notably coincides with the epoch at which the disk angular momentum in model r2c16 begins to decrease at around 1.5 Gyr in Figure \ref{fig:t_lz}.
+The central $m=3$ mode is evident not only in the Fourier map and in the disk angular momentum, but is also morphologically visible in Figure \ref{fig:faceon} before the bar formation.